 From a practical standpoint , the film and tv industry is simply a bunch of driven, creative people solving high stakes problems creatively.
 There are constant variables surfacing: locations changing, losing light, missing the shot, re-writing, dealing with regulations, weather, acts of ‘god’.
 You name it.
 Day in and day out, creative people show up and solve problems to get the show made.

 As those problems get solved, innovation emerges.
 Creative people define and refine procedures, invent technology, redefine deals.
 We get things done.
 We grow and get better.
-We create.

 What we have happening now is a pretty big variable change – probably the biggest one in history.
 But… surprise!
 We’re doing what we do: we’re solving problems.
 Here’s the thing, once a problem is solved, we tend to go forward, not back.
 Why?
 When we adapt, we improve.
 When we improve, we proceed.

 In the past 10 weeks, I’ve hosted 1,500 (yes that’s the number) Zoom auditions.
 I’m on the other side of a learning curve that I think many are resisting even starting.
 Until I had no choice, I never would have considered this as a choice for making great work happen.

 But great work is happening.
 Actors are adapting.
 They have their home self-tape setups perfected, they are smooth, and ready to deliver for what the industry is about to need from them.

 Creative people are adapting and advancing.
 The industry is going to use these solutions more, not less, as we go.
 Not because it ‘has to’, but because, all factors considered, in many cases it will be better.
 What if a casting director, because of time efficiency, could now see 20 actors as a candidate for a role when previously they could only see 10?
 What if a hard working actor was able to take 20 minutes out of their day for an audition instead of taking a whole day off work to do it?
 What about a single parent who can now make an audition and still pick their child up from school?